-Learning to spell and thus the teaching of spelling should be part of an interwoven literacy curriculum, where creativity can sit alongside mechanics as partners not enemies.
-Continue reading “10 Of The Best Low Prep Spelling Activities That Really Work”
+The teaching of spelling should be part of an interwoven literacy curriculum, where creativity can sit alongside mechanics as partners not enemies.
+Continue reading

-I really hate spelling lists, you know the ones that come out on a Monday and a test is on a Friday.
+I really hate spelling lists, you know the ones when the words come out on a Monday and a test is on a Friday.
 The ones that have badly spelt words from the previous week or they are from some list that was concocted from a high frequency words list or worse still a topic vocabulary list!
-Continue reading “Spelling Tests Don’t Work”
+Continue reading

 Here are 10 amazing resources that will help your children become actively involved in the reading process.
 Children learn best by investigating, discovering and exploring new information.
 A Multisensory approach to learning and processing information is the best way to learn.
 If you think about it anything engaging in life involves more than 1 sense — actively involve your children in the learning process!

 Learning to read is the most important thing your child will do during their primary years.
 It is a complex process that takes considerable practice.
 We are not hardwired to read in the same way we are to speak.
 It all comes down to deciphering a picture like code and fitting the pieces together to make meaning.
 Continue reading